-In this section , we discuss the mobile cloud, fog, and edge computing paradigm (Fig.~\ref{fig:computation}) that supports the Metaverse.
+In this subsection, we first introduce the mobile cloud-edge-end collaborative computing paradigm, as shown in Fig.~\ref{fig:computation}, that provides ubiquitous computing and intelligence for users and service providers in the Metaverse.

-\textbf{Mobile Cloud Computing: } Several of the world's tech behemoths have made the Metaverse their newest macro-goal.
-Over the next decade, billions of dollars will be invested in cloud gaming, with the notion that such technologies will underlie our online-offline virtual future~\cite{abc}.
+\textbf{Mobile Cloud Computing: } Several of the world's tech behemoths have made the full dive Metaverse as their newest macro-goal.
+In the next decade, billions of dollars will be invested in cloud gaming~\cite{han2020virtual}, with the notion that such technologies will underlie our online-offline virtual future~\cite{abc}.
 Cloud gaming integrates cloud computing to enable high-quality video games.
-Mobile cloud computing provides computing services to either mobile phones or mobile embedded systems.
-The cloud provider installs the servers in their private infrastructure, and the services are provided to the client via virtual machines ~\cite{moghe2012cloud}.
-However, the most cost-effective approach for an organization is to combine cloud and in-house resources rather than choosing one over the other~\cite{6336750}.
-Microsoft Flight Simulator is one of the applications that combines both cloud and in-house resources.
-In Microsoft Flight Simulator, there are 2 trillion individually rendered trees, 1.5 billion buildings, and almost all the roads, infrastructure, and airports of international cities.
-Microsoft Flight Simulator provides the users with a realistic flying experience, as shown in Fig.~\ref{fig:flight}.
-However, Microsoft Flight Simulator requires over 2.5 petabytes of data to run.
-A consumer grade device is unable to store and process such a tremendous amount of data.
-It is even more challenging to run on mobile devices such as portal gaming devices or smartphones.
-Therefore, most of the simulator data is stored and processed in the cloud, and the gameplay content (e.g., bird's eye view of cities) is directly streamed to the user device (i.e., personal computers).
-The local device only stores a core amount of data, with computations offloaded where necessary.
+Mobile cloud computing provides computing services to either mobile devices or mobile embedded systems.
+The cloud provider installs computing servers in their private infrastructure, and services are provided to clients via virtual machines~\cite{li2020virtual}.
+However, the most cost-effective approach for an organization is to combine cloud and in-house resources rather than choosing one over the other~\cite{huang2012mobile}.
+Fortunately, a few system architectures such as Cloudlet~\cite{fernandez2018fog} and CloneCloud~\cite{chun2009augmented} are proposed to manage mobile cloud computing and provide support for the device with weak computation so that they can access the Metaverse.